-- 3. Native Language Assessments (ESEA section 1111(b)(2)(F) and 34 CFR § 200.6(f)(2)(ii) and (f)(4): - i.
+3. Native Language Assessments (ESEA section 1111(b)(2)(F) and 34 CFR § 200.6(f)(2)(ii)) and (f)(4):

 Provide its definition for "languages other than English that are present to a significant extent in the participating student population," and identify the specific languages that meet that definition.
+Virginia considers languages other than English that are spoken by five

-Virginia considers languages other than English that are spoken by five percent or more of the English Learner (EL) population to be present to a significant extent in the participating student population.
+Purginia considers languages other than English that are spoken by five percent or more of the English Learner (EL) population to be present to a significant extent in the participating student population.
 The languages that are spoken to a significant extent in the EL population are below.

-Language Number of ELs Percent of ELs ------------------------ ----------------
+Language Number of ELs Percent of ELs ---------- --------------- ----------------